ncatlab/nlab-content/pages/1774.md

 ## Examples

-The first first exchange law (often called _the_ exchange law) asserts that for composition of 2-morphisms we have an equivalence
+The first exchange law (often called _the_ exchange law) asserts that for composition of 2-morphisms we have an equivalence

 $$
   \array{